 We invite you to join members of the Digital Mitford project team from Monday May 20 through Friday May 24, 2019 for the Seventh Annual Workshop Series and Coding School, hosted by the Pitt-Greensburg’s Center for the Digital Text and the University of Pittsburgh Library Sytem.
-Registrations (online or check) are due by Tuesday, May 7.
+Updated Deadline: Registrations (online or check) are due by Friday, May 10.
 Review the 2018 Agenda and read on for more information.

 Join us if you want to learn text encoding methods and their applications in the Digital Humanities–in the unusual context of an active digital archive project.
 As featured on its public website, http://digitalmitford.org, the Digital Mitford project has two major purposes: